over-light/mern-ecommerce-app-mj/README.md

 # MERN Ecommerce
 An ecommerce store built with MERN stack, This ecommerce store enable two main different flows or implementations:

-1. Buyers browse the store categories, products, brands and category and
+1. Buyers browse the store categories, products, brands and category.
-2. Admins manage and control the entire store components
+2. Admins manage and control the entire store components.

 * features:
-  * Node provides the backend environment for this application
+  * Node provides the backend environment for this application.
-  * Express middleware is used to handle requests, routes
+  * Express middleware is used to handle requests, routes.
-  * Mongoose schemas to model the application data
+  * Mongoose schemas to model the application data.
-  * React for displaying UI components
+  * React for displaying UI components.
-  * Redux to manage application's state
+  * Redux to manage application's state.

  ## Database Seed